Doctored Black Granite Countertop Etching

 QUESTION:

-I have a bathroom vanity with what was advertised as a black granite countertop.
-We have now realized that the stone top was doctored to make it appear blacker, as sometimes you get a black residue on the rag when cleaning it.
+We now realize that the stone top was doctored to make it appear blacker, as sometimes you get a black residue on the rag when cleaning it.

-It has cloudy white spots from water on it now that I cannot seem to remove.
-The largest one appears to have etched the surface a bit.
 At one point my husband applied a couple of coats of granite sealer on the surface (we can't remember for certain if there were white spots before the sealer application) but new spots continue to form.

-I know that doctored stone is hard to figure out, but I'd really like to (1) remove the white spots and (2) prevent white spots from forming again.
 Ideally, I'd like to keep it as black as possible or even have a way to re-doctor it periodically over time.
 But the white spots are really a problem!

 ANSWER: